Vitamin D is unique as far as vitamins go.

 “Further research is needed on whether high 25-hydroxyvitamin D levels might prevent type 2 diabetes or the transition from prediabetes to diabetes,” said study co-author Cedric F. Garland, adjunct professor in the University of California San Diego (UCSD) School of Medicine Department of Family Medicine and Public Health.
 “But this paper and past research indicate there is a strong association.”

-Researchers at the University of Birmingham reported last year that higher levels of vitamin D could help optimize muscle strength.
+Researchers at the University of Birmingham last year that higher levels of vitamin D could help optimize muscle strength.

 To conduct the study, participants were measured for active and inactive vitamin D levels, along with their overall physical characteristics, such as body fat and muscle bulk.